trevnorris/ff-jsondb/README.md

 operation will stop and no more entries will be passed to the user.

+#### `db.recGet(key, regex)`

+* `key` {String}: The folder path from which to start the search.
+This path is relative to the database's root directory.
+* `regex` {RegExp}: A regular expression used to match file names.
+Only files that match this regex will be included in the results.
+* Returns {Array}: An array of file paths that match the given regex pattern.
+  If no files match, an empty array is returned.

+The `db.recGet()` method allows you to perform a recursive search for JSON files within a specified directory and its subdirectories.
+It uses the provided regular expression to filter the files that are returned.

+This method is particularly useful when you need to find files that match a certain naming pattern across multiple levels of directories without having to manually traverse each folder.

 #### `db.getRaw(key[, regex_name[, callback]])`

 * `key` {String}